College of Southern Maryland

 Award Reception: April 14 | 2:30 p.m.

-Paintings in broad brush strokes, photos in captivating focus, and sculptures molded with playfulness are among the types of artwork showcased each spring as part of the College of Southern Maryland Annual Juried Student Art Show presented in the Tony Hungerford Memorial Art Gallery, Fine Arts Center, La Plata Campus.
-The 2015 Annual Juried Student Show takes place April 8-May 4, with an Award Reception on April 14 at 2:30 p.m.
+Paintings in broad brush strokes, photos in captivating focus, and sculptures molded with playfulness are among the types of artwork showcased each spring as part of the College of Southern Maryland Annual Juried Student Exhibition presented in the Tony Hungerford Memorial Art Gallery, Fine Arts Center, La Plata Campus.
+The 2015 Annual Juried Student Exhibition takes place April 8-May 4, with an Award Reception on April 14 at 2:30 p.m.
 We are pleased to announce that artist Laurel Kukazewski will be our Juror for this year's exhibit.
 Artwork submissions will be accepted from March 25 through April 1.
 The submission form will be available soon.

 Artist Jan Clayton Pagratis has made a gift to CSM of one of the paintings from her show: "The Yellow School Bus" 14"x11" Encaustic, Pencil Shavings, Rusty Metal and Wood, on Canvas.